CrowdStrike/.github/docs/CODE_OF_CONDUCT.md

 ## Enforcement

-Each project has one or more project maintainers/community leaders.
-These individuals are accountable to enforce the code of conduct within a given project.
+Each project has one or more project maintainers.
+These individuals are responsible for enforcing the Code of Conduct within a given project.

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders.
-All ccomplaints will be reviewed and investigated promptly and fairly.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the project maintainers at any time.
+Concerns can also be escalated directly to community leaders at:

-All community leaders are obligated to respect the privacy and security of the reporter of any incident.

-If you do not feel safe communicating with the project maintainers, or if you feel the situation warrants, please escalate to:

 * [oss-conduct@crowdstrike.com](mailto:oss-conduct@crowdstrike.com)
 * [Ethics and Compliance Hotline](https://crowdstrike.ethicspoint.com/)

+All complaints will be reviewed and investigated promptly and fairly.

+Community leaders are obligated to respect the privacy and security of the reporter of any incident.

 ### Enforcement Guidelines